supportus Support Us Disaster & Abuse Projects

 Sign: Stop The Mistreatment Of The Havasupai Horses!

-Published: August 16, 2019 at 10:25 AM Author: Penny Eims
+Published: August 16, 2019 at 10:25 AM Author: PENNY EIMS

 Supai, Arizona – In August, the body of a horse was found along the Havasupai trail to the Grand Canyon – a trail where horses and mules are forced to pack heavy gear for tourists, even in scorching, hot weather.